 I found a birth record for a David K. Foster in Maine Births and Christenings 1739-1900, noting that he was born at Danville, Maine, on May 17, 1820.
 No parents are shown, at least on the online record.
 This is at odds with his marriage record, and his daughter's birth record, which show his birthplace as Essex County, Massachusetts.
 Perhaps a reader will come forward with more information.

 It's possible he's the David Foster listed in the 1850 Census of Poland, Maine, with parents Joseph and Susan Foster, each age 60.
 A woman named Susan, age 80 was living with David and Hannah in the 1870 Census.

-I found a birth record for a Hannah Burns, born at New Gloucester, Maine, on 1 December 1833.
-Her parents are listed as William and Lovisa B. Burns.
+Hannah Burns was born at New Gloucester, Maine, on December 1, 1833, the daughter of William and Lovisa B. Burns.
 Lovisa or Louise may have been Louise Brooks Davis.

-I believe C. G. Skinner, the Town Clerk of Danville, Maine, was Calvin G. Skinner, born 29 April 1820 at Danville, Maine, or Pejepscot, Maine, son of Samuel and Eleanor (Jordan) Skinner.
+I believe C. G. Skinner, the Town Clerk of Danville, Maine, was Calvin G. Skinner, born April 29, 1820 at Danville, Maine, or Pejepscot, Maine, the son of Samuel and Eleanor (Jordan) Skinner.